JoeyLipton/joeylipton.github.io/_posts/2021-12-25-BlackArch-Docker-Setup-Guide.md

 ---

+#### Some Prerequisites:
+1. Minimum 80GB of free space
+2. 4GB of RAM, preferably higher than 8GB
+3. Docker installed on your system

 #### Pull the Docker Container
 <p></p>
 For reference, I am going to be using this specific container by the Offical BlackArch Team.